 “COVID-19 will heighten awareness of the value of sound risk management”

-The President of FERMA, Dirk Wegener, told the FERMA General Assembly held yesterday (Tue) that the experiences and lessons of the COVID-19 crisis would heighten awareness of the value of risk management.
+The President of FERMA, Dirk Wegener, told the FERMA General Assembly held on 23 June that the experiences and lessons of the COVID-19 crisis would heighten awareness of the value of risk management.

 “I have no doubt that we will reflect a great deal on the experiences and lessons of this extraordinary period of our lives.
 We strongly believe that it is also an opportunity to heighten awareness of the value of sound risk management.
 Perhaps as never before, risk managers can demonstrate their true potential as the co-pilot on risk and insurance for senior management and the board,” he said.